 Using OpenGL, Tangram saddles and rides your graphics card into a new world of cartographic exploration.
 Animated shaders, 3D buildings, and dynamic filtering can be combined to produce effects normally seen only in science fiction.

-Map styles, data filters, labels, and even graphics card code can be defined in a human-readable and -writable plaintext scene file, and APIs permit direct interactive control of the style.
-You can even modify the scene files in real-time with Tangram Play, our browser-based editing tool.
+Map styles, data filters, labels, and even graphics card code can be defined in a plaintext scene file, and APIs permit direct interactive control of the style.
+You can even design in real time with Tangram Play, our browser-based editing tool.

 In this example, an isometric camera’s perspective is varied along with the color and direction of a light, resulting in a time-lapse drone’s-eye view.

 Real-time filtering, sorting, and styling

 Tangram is designed to use vector data sources such as Mapzen’s Vector Tile Service, which is a tiled, hosted version of the OpenStreetMap database.
 Besides points and lines, these data sources contain metadata, which Tangram can use to filter the data and adjust drawing styles as it draws the map.

 This example sorts and styles roads based on a variety of OSM tags, including “layer”, “tunnel”, and “link” for on- and off-ramps.
 It also layers in terrain data from our raster terrain tiles.